 It comes from peppermint, a strong aromatic herb with so many therapeutic health benefits.
-Peppermint oil mostly contains menthol which is responsible for the cooling sensation when eaten or applied to skin.
+Peppermint oil mostly contains menthol which is responsible for the cooling sensation when eaten or applied to the skin.

 The cooling properties of peppermint oil can treat muscle aches and stress.
-It provides relief for cough and colds and unclogs nasal congestion.
+It provides relief for a cough and colds and unclogs nasal congestion.

 Sweet Almond Oil

 Sweet almond oil is non-greasy and leaves the skin feeling smooth and moisturized.
-It also acts as anti-inflammatory and reduces itching.
+It also acts as an anti-inflammatory and reduces itching.
 Almond oil is generally suitable for all skin types, however, those who are allergic to nuts should refrain from using them.

 Jojoba oil is actually not an oil but a wax made from the jojoba seed.
 Its properties have a similarity with our skin sebum which makes it an ideal moisturizer which quickly penetrates the skin.
 It is extremely versatile and does not deteriorate easily so they have longer shelf life.